joereynolds/life/docs/words.md

 You are my deity
 Etched in wirings of my brain

-Your very aura acts upon my acts of altruism redacting any likeliness of a forming schism
+Your aura acts upon my acts of altruism redacting any likeliness of a forming schism

 You are divinity
 Breaking down preconceptions in my mind

-Your very being conquers preconceived notions built from the misconceptions of uninformed persons wandering aimlessly through an ignorant ocean
+Your being conquers preconceived notions built from the misconceptions of uninformed persons wandering aimlessly through an ignorant ocean